ctmckeel93/WF-May2022/Week1/Session2/Overview.md

 *** Vocabulary ***

-- stylesheet -where we willwrite the code for all of our styling
+- stylesheet -where we will write the code for all of our styling
 - selector - indicator used to target a specific part of our css
 - ruleset - a set of properties that pertain to the selector
-- property - the different parts of an element that we can change [Properties reference](https://www.w3schools.com/cssref/default.asp)
+- property - the different parts of an element that we can change - [Properties Reference](https://www.w3schools.com/cssref/default.asp)

 *** END ***